BurntSushi/nakala/doc/SCRATCH.md

 experiments on implementations of said standard or even extrapolations from hardware itself.
-(The author of LMDB has written at length about how writes below a certain number of bytes are guaranteed to be atomic at the hardware level by HDDs/SSDs for instance, and then proceed to rely on those properties in the implementation.
-How does one actually come across this sort of information _and_ be confident enough to rely on it? ¯\_(ツ)_/¯.)
+(The author of LMDB has written at length about how writes below a certain number of bytes are guaranteed to be atomic at the hardware level by HDDs/SSDs for instance, and then proceeds to rely on those properties in the implementation of LMDB.
+How does one actually come across this sort of information _and_ be confident enough to rely on it? `¯\_(ツ)_/¯`.)

 ## Things Nakala should NOT do

-This is no easy task.
 We really want to try to strike a balance between being simple enough that Nakala is flexible and embeddable in other applications, but heavy enough that it actually handles most of the complexity in many common use cases.
 Striking this balance in an IR engine is hard.
 Still, there are some things we can rule out fairly easily:

 * Nakala will not handle tokenization beyond simplistic approaches.
 Nakala might provide some standard whitespace or ngram tokenizers, but it is otherwise up to the caller to plug in more sophisticated things like language aware stemmers or lemmatizers.
-* Nakalas query infrastructure should generally be limited to boolean term queries.
+* Nakala's query infrastructure should generally be limited to boolean term queries.
 * Nakala will not have a notion of "fields" or any such thing.
 Every document is just a multi-set of terms.
 In this sense, there is no schema as there is only one field for every document.
+(Technically, Nakala does associated a user supplied identifier with each document, and this is represented as its own field in a specialized way.)
 * Similar to the above, Nakala will strictly be an index.
-It will not store document context.
+It will not store document content.
 * The only things in the index will be document frequencies.
 Positions will not be indexed.
 This means phrase queries will not be possible...
 For that reason, I strongly suspect this constraint may be relaxed in a future version, but we leave it out of the initial version.
-(Because phrase queries are supremely useful.)
+(Because phrase queries are supremely useful, but increase the complexity of the implementation.)

 These alone draw a fairly bright dividing line between Nakala and more full fledged IR systems like Lucene.
 Nakala is built for simpler tasks, and we